 - The underlying tone of 1984 seems to be related to the destruction of freedom.
 As the book progresses it becomes clear that freedom exists solely in the mind, in the realm of human choices.
 One may be physically overpowered, locked up, or chained, but there is still the freedom of thought and choice.
-Though the sum of a person’s thoughts and decisions may be simply the totality of his or her genetics and environment, but choice is what makes people free.
+Even if the sum of a person’s thoughts and decisions are simply the totality of his or her genetics and environment, the ability to choose seems to be what makes people, at least in part, free.
 In order for one person or a small group to rule a multitude, there must be a way to control people’s thoughts and choices.

 Misunderstanding Professed Beliefs &/or Their Implications:

-- In 1984, the ruling minority seems to be largely successful, and most citizens seem to either embrace the regime’s propaganda or take the viewpoint that ignorance is bliss if not fully buying into the regime’s propaganda.
+- In 1984, the ruling minority seems to be largely successful, and most citizens seem to either embrace the regime’s propaganda or take the viewpoint that ignorance is bliss.
 One character makes an effort to give the appearance of “orthodoxy” or conformation to the regime’s ideology without truly understanding the implications and true nature of the ideology.
 This character’s ignorant dedication to rules and beliefs reflects an attitude that some people may embrace in life.
 It may at times be easier to embrace beliefs that have been inherited from family or conform to societal expectations and standards without really examining the merit of those beliefs.
 Furthermore, one may not even understand how to live out those beliefs in the proper way.

 The Importance of Authenticity: